 Pleasant Creek Trail is a 7.1 mile lightly trafficked out and back trail located near Notom, Utah that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.